-Similarly, when creating or editing a resource, the Access tab allows you determine whether each group and API key in your Coveo Cloud organization should be able to view or edit this resource.
+Similarly, when creating or editing a resource, the Access tab allows you determine whether each group and API key in your Coveo organization should be able to view or edit this resource.
 In other words, you can choose who can make changes to the resource configuration.
 This feature is especially useful when you have a fair number of groups or API keys in your organization, as you can select an access level for each of them in this single tab rather than editing the privilege set of each group or API key one at a time.

-Your company uses Coveo Cloud to make its internal Microsoft content and its social media content searchable.
-In the Sources page, there is therefore a SharePoint Online source, an Exchange source, a Twitter source, and a YouTube source (see Adding and Managing Sources).
+Your company uses Coveo to make its internal Microsoft content and its social media content searchable.
+On the Sources (platform-eu | platform-au) page, there’s therefore a SharePoint Online source, a Twitter source, and a YouTube source (see Manage Sources).

 One of the social media source managers decides to make your company’s tweets searchable.
 They therefore create a Twitter source.
 In the Add a Twitter Source panel, in the Access tab, they see the following:

 The Social Media Sources Managers group, of which the source creator is a member, has the Custom access level for the Sources domain and is therefore allowed to edit the new Twitter source by default.
-The source creator is also a member of the Users group, but this group is not allowed to edit sources, as it has been granted the View all access level on the Sources domain.
+The source creator is also a member of the Users group, but this group isn’t allowed to edit sources, as it has been granted the View all access level on the Sources domain.

-Alternatively, one could go in the Groups and API Keys pages to grant the View access level for a resource to each of the desired groups and API keys (see Adding and Managing Groups and Adding and Managing API Keys).
+Alternatively, one could go on the Groups (platform-eu | platform-au) and API Keys (platform-eu | platform-au) pages to grant the View access level for a resource to each of the desired groups and API keys (see Manage Groups and Manage API Keys).
 This method, however, would be less efficient than using the Access tab to grant the View access level to all the desired groups and API keys at once, and would require the privilege to edit the desired groups and API keys.